YasithD/capstone-project-backend/docs/chapters/setting-up-the-environment.md

 ng
 ```

-If the `Angular CLI` is not installed install it using the `npm package manager` by typing the following command in the command line.
+If the `Angular CLI` is not installed, install it using the `npm package manager` by typing the following command in the command line.
 ```bash
 # Install Angular CLI globally
 npm install -g @angular/cli